'innovators

 by nature'

-What are the advantages?
+What are the advantages of closed front drilling?

-• Can be carried out ‘in the wet’
+• Can be executed ‘in wet works’

 How does it work?